kwonus/Quelle-Obsolete/Quelle.md

 **TABLE 3-2 -- Examples of Quelle statement types**

 In the last example in Table 3-2, the final verb phrase, namely *print*, is the dependent clause.
-Dependent clauses are identified as a segment that begins after the pipe symbol ( | ).
+Dependent clauses are identified as a clause that begins after the pipe symbol ( | ).
 There are two functions associated with dependent clauses: printing search results and defining macros.
 Macro definitions are a mechanism of making Quelle extensible by the user.
 Macros are defined in the next section and are also referred to as "statement labels".
 Printing is described in section IX.

 Consider this example of executing SEARCH:

 "in the beginning"

-Notice that we have one verb and one segment.
-Also notice that we have not informed our search engine what to search.
-So here is another statement using a CONTROL directive:
+Notice that we have one verb in a single clause.

 search.domain = bible

 If we had run this configuration command prior to the search command listed above, our first match would be found in Genesis 1:1.
 But as the source domain of our search is a key element of our search, we should have a way to express both of these in a single command.
 And this is the rationale behind a compound statement.
-A compound statement has more than one segment.
-To combine the previous two segments into one compound statement, issue this command:
+A compound statement has more than one clause.
+To combine the previous two clauses into one compound statement, issue this command:

 "in the beginning" // search.domain=bible